-On August 31, 2016, the District entered into a capital lease agreement for the purchase of 55 SCBA units.
-Payments are to be made in annual installments of \$38,888 beginning June 15, 2017, with final payment due June 15, 2023.
-The lease bears interest at 2.850%.
-This lease was paid in full during 2018.
+On March 1, 2019, the District entered into a capital lease agreement for the purchase of an apparatus.
+Payments are to be made in annual installments of \$54,717 beginning June 15, 2020, with final payment due June 15, 2029.
+The lease bears interest at 4.087% and is secured by the asset as well as the District's depository account.
+The following is a summary of debt service requirements to maturity: